Metalnem/mijailovic.net/_drafts/sqlite.md

-function (you could also use the **sqlite3_open** or **sqlite3_open16** [functions](https://sqlite.org/c3ref/open.html), but they are not as powerful as **sqlite3_open_v2**, so we can completely ignore them):
+function (you could also use the **sqlite3_open** or **sqlite3_open16** [functions](https://sqlite.org/c3ref/open.html), but they are not as powerful as **sqlite3_open_v2**, so we can ignore them in this discussion):

 ```c
 int sqlite3_open_v2(const char *filename, sqlite3 **ppDb, int flags, const char *zVfs);